 - A Government Guide to Claiming Compensation When Hit By An Uninsured Driver

-If your child got hit by a car, and you would like to claim, we’ve provided some more guides that you might find helpful:
+If you would like to learn more about personal injury claims, we’ve provided some more guides that you might find helpful:

 - How to Make a No Win No Fee Personal Injury Claim